-In this guide we decided to link these two locations as they are very close to each other, just 26 km.
-It is a destination that can be visited both in winter and summer.
-Depending on the date you visit, you will be able to do different activities.
+In this guide we have decided to join these two locations due to their proximity, as they are only 26 km away from each other.
+This destination can be visited both in winter and summer, and the activities you can do will depend on the date you visit.

 How to get to Trevelin and Esquel?